-TO REMOVE TRACTOR FROM CARTON
+TO REMOVE TRACTOR FROM CARTON UNPACK CARTON

-UNPACK CARTON

-- Remove all accessible loose parts and parts cartons from carton. - Cut along dotted lines on all four panels of carton.
-Remove end panels and lay side panels flat. - Check for any additional loose parts or cartons and remove.
+- Remove all accessible loose parts and parts cartons from carton. - Remove end panels and lay side panels flat. - Check for any additional loose parts or cartons and remove.

 BEFORE REMOVING TRACTOR FROM SKID